Erbsenklemmer/ServoTester/README.md

 # ServoTester
-App to test servos using Aruino Nano, SSD1306 Display and a rotary encoder.
+App to test servos using Aruino Nano uding a SSD1306 Display and a rotary encoder.